Do We Really Need Dice? The Hidden Region-Size Biases of Segmentation Losses: Experiments

-\textbf{Qualitative results.} Some visualized examples from medical datasets are presented in Fig. \ref{fig:retinal}.
+Some positive visualized examples from medical datasets are presented in Fig. \ref{fig:example}, providing subjective insights on the benefits of our method.
 We can observe that the model trained with Dice variants (\textit{third} and \textit{fourth column}) tends to under-segment large and medium target regions (Top, Bottom), while CE could miss some small structures (Middle).
 In contrast, the proposed solution enables a better trade-off between finding small regions, reducing the number of false positives and matching the size of the larger targets.
 Furthermore, one can notice that our loss yields better consistencies with the target region proportions than the others.